-Denali National Park is spread out over six million acres in size.
-Larger than the state of Massachusetts, it is one of the world’s last great frontiers for wilderness adventure.
+Denali National Park: Spread out over six million acres in size, Denali National Park is larger than the state of Massachusetts, and is one of the world’s last great frontiers for wilderness adventure.
 Established as a national park in 1917, it remains largely wild and unspoiled, just as the native people knew it.
 At 20,320 feet, Mount McKinley is the highest mountain in North America and the centerpiece of the park.
 Named for President William McKinley, it is still called Denali by the Athabasca Tribal Nation.
 My pick: A seven-hour bus ride on the Tundra Wilderness Tour for undisturbed wildlife viewings.

 Juneau: Nestled along the glistening Gastineau Channel, Juneau is the only U.S. capitol city inaccessible by road.
 It’s a pulsating city, buzzing with government workers on its streets.
 A trip to Mendenhall Glacier is the most popular excursion, but my pick is the 1800 foot tramway ride to the top of Mount Roberts for wildlife viewing platforms, the Juneau Raptor Center and breathtaking views of the channel.

-Ketchikan is billed as the Salmon Capital of the World.
-If it’s a fishing excursion that you want, this is the place for it.
+Ketchikan: Billed as the Salmon Capital of the World.
+If it’s a fishing excursion that you want, Ketchikan is the place for it.
 My own pick, though, is a tour of the Totem Heritage Center, which features a collection of carved totem poles and carving demonstrations.